rymarktron/rymarktron/README.md

-Hi there, I'm Ryan👋
+Hi, I'm Ryan👋

-Throughout my life, I have been a problem solver.
-It all started with math contest in my elementary years and playing chess.
-From there, it grew with larger group projects and involvements in organizations, such as the University of Waterloo Engineering Society and Scouts Canada.
+I have always been drawn to problem-solving, starting with math contests and chess during my elementary school years.
+This fascination with finding solutions has continued to grow throughout my life, as I have taken on group projects and leadership roles in organizations like the University of Waterloo Engineering Society and Scouts Canada.

-During the day, I am either studying engineering at the great University of Waterloo's Mechatronics Engineering program, working on personal projects, or working with a design team.
-Nowadays, I get to solve real-life problems which is always exciting!
+By day, I am either studying Mechatronics Engineering at the University of Waterloo, working on personal projects, or collaborating with a design team.
+These experiences allow me to apply my problem-solving skills to real-life challenges, which I find extremely exciting.

-Currently, I am working on a major website for my Scouts group and a project for the engineering orientation week.
+Currently, I am working on a major website for my Scouts group and a project for the engineering orientation week at my university.